AidanNovo/FantasyPhysicsRedux/about.md

 {% include about-bio.html
 name="Paige Trevarrow"
-email="placeholder@ku.edu"
+email="ptrevarrow@ku.edu"
 image="https://placehold.co/500x500"
 content=
 "
-Paige Trevarrow is a ...
+Paige Trevarrow is a 3rd-year graduate student at the University of Kansas.
+She is a member of Dr. Maria Brigida Brunetti's research group and works with the DUNE collaboration.
+She is also serving as an officer of the Graduate Student Organization in the physics department at KU.
 <br><br>
-(The rest of the Paige blurb goes here.
-Should probably have her write it.)
-"
+She has served as... (still working on the wording here) "
 %}